rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 Types are more fundamental than a programming language.
 For example, most FP languages are effectively a syntax sugar over some version of lambda calculus.
 Lambda calculi come with very well understood formal type semantics.
 I am reminded about the [_add_blank_target Propositions as Types](https://www.youtube.com/watch?v=IOiZatlZtGU&t=1816s) presentation by Phil Wadler himself.
 It makes a compelling and funny argument that the movie _Independence Day_ got it all wrong.
 Aliens would not have used C.  C is being created by an engineering effort, types and LC are being discovered[^discovered].
 Aliens would have discovered typed lambda calculi or have engineered something much different than C or Java.
-This is very philosophical, but it has a very pragmatic implication.
+This is very philosophical, but it also has a pragmatic implication.
 Discovered programs are, by definition, timeless.
 If Wadler is right (and if we will keep programming in the future) that would be kinda amazing.
 In Part 4, I have referenced the [_add_blank_target TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) book, IMO, the best textbook to learn types.
 This book is 20 years old.
 Recursion schemes (Part 5) are 20+ years old.
-Rank-2 disguised in Part 4 was studied in 1980-ties and 90-ties.
+Rank-2 types discussed in Part 4 were studied in 1980-ties and 90-ties.
 Many language features we consider new and modern are really old ideas, some date back to 1970ties.